tryton/tryton/modules/document_incoming_ocr_typless/doc/setup.rst

 First you must `register to Typless <https://app.typless.com/>`_ and retrieve the API key from your profile.

-Then create a document type and configured it for the `Incoming Documents
+Then create a document type and configure it for the `Incoming Documents
-<document_incoming:model-document.incoming>` you want to process
+<document_incoming:model-document.incoming>` you want to process.

 When setting the `OCR Service
 <document_incoming_ocr:model-document.incoming.ocr.service>`'s type to